cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Inputs:

-- `msg`: the 128-bit block to be absorbed.
+- `M`: the 128-bit block to be absorbed.

 Modifies: